How to Install Eclipse IDE on Ubuntu 24.04

 snap run eclipse

-Remove the app using the command below.
+To remove the app, use the command below.

 sudo snap remove eclipse